-My favorite place to see turtles on Oahu is Makaha Beach.
+In my opinion, the best place to see turtles on Oahu is Makaha Beach.
+It also may be the best place to swim with turtles on Oahu.
 While you do have to swim out pretty far, the are no waves and the current is not nearly as strong as at Electric Beach.
-Plus, I think I’ve seen the most turtles in one visit at Makaha Beach (I want to say it was around six turtles).
+Plus, I think I’ve seen the most turtles in one visit at Makaha Beach (I want to say it was around six sea turtles).
 You’ll also have to make use of your snorkel gear and fins at this turtle-spotting beach.

-Parking for Makaha Beach is basically just off the road on the start of the and of the beach.
+Parking for Makaha Beach is basically just off the road on the start of the sandy area of the beach.

 *Warning: Makaha Beach is far into an area of Oahu called Waianae.
 They are not very fond of tourists in this area, so please keep that in mind.
 Petty theft is also quite common, so if you leave anything in your car that looks valuable (or could contain something valuable, like a bag) try to hide them either in the glove compartment or under the backseat (think like airplane-style).
 Overall though, it is safe to go to Makaha Beach.

 How Can I Help the Turtles at Hawaii’s Beaches?